nickbalan/movie-app-v1/README.md

 - Allows users to update their user info (username, password, email, date of birth)
 - Allows existing users to deregister
 - Displays favorite movies
-- Allows users to remove a movie from their list of favorites
+- Allows users to remove a movie from their list of favorites.

-## Initial Technical Requirements
+## Technical Requirements
 - The application must be a single-page application (SPA)
 - The application must use state routing to navigate between views and share URLs
 - The application must give users the option to filter movies
 - The application must give users the option to sort movies
 - The application must initially use Parcel as its build tool
 - The application must be written using the React library and in ES2015+
-- The application must be written with React Redux (hence respecting the Flux pattern)
+- The application must be written with React-Redux (hence respecting the Flux pattern)
 - The application must use Bootstrap as a UI library for styling and responsiveness
 - The application must contain a mix of class components and function components
-- The application may be hosted online
+- The application may be hosted online.

 ## MyFlix Client screenshot